 Procedures for Releasing Student Information

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student educational records.
 “Educational records” are defined as information directly related to a student and are maintained by an educational agency, or institution, or by a party acting for the agency or institution.
-Students may authorize Thomas Nelson Community College to disclose information to individuals with the student’s explicit written consent.
+Students may authorize Virginia Peninsula Community College to disclose information to individuals with the student’s explicit written consent.
 Please refer to the information below for student disclosure and release of information procedures.

 If a student is attending a postsecondary institution, at any age, the rights under FERPA have transferred to the student.
 However, in a situation where a student is enrolled at both a high school and a postsecondary institution, the two schools may exchange information on the student.
 If the student is under the age of 18, the parent still retains rights under FERPA at the high school and may inspect and review any records sent by the postsecondary institution to the high school.